Chapter 11: Time series

 Key Concept: Store in UTC, display in local time

-UTC has no daylight saving transitions and no ambiguous hours, so it is the only safe format for storing timestamps that will be compared, sorted, or joined across sources.
+UTC has no daylight saving transitions and no ambiguous hours, so it’s the only safe format for storing timestamps that will be compared, sorted, or joined across sources.
 Localize to UTC at ingestion; convert to the user’s timezone only when formatting for display.
 Timestamps stored as naive local time break silently when DST shifts: two records that look 60 minutes apart may actually be 120 minutes apart, or the same instant twice.

 Mixing naive and aware timestamps raises a TypeError, which is actually helpful: it prevents silent wrong answers.